 As women it’s relevant for us to honor our own information, as much as we consider the science.

 – Why not make ‘only’ medical data Models?
 Why the “WOO WOO”?

 The short answer?

 There’s already medical-only models out there.
-And my sculptures are not this.
-And, I encourage you to have many styles of models to teach from!
+My sculptures are not this.
+I encourage you to have many styles of models to teach from!

 The long answer?

 These sculptures are inspired by the teachings of traditional healers who hold knowledge of the womb, and who are adept at feeling changes in the organ through palpation.
 The world of science has not yet caught up to some of the wisdom that traditional healers have passed down for generations through oral tradition.
 Through acute observation, they had understanding of what worked even if they didn’t understand why.

 As women learn more about this sacred organ, they may find that the information they learn through traditional healers, or are able to gain through their own intuition and life experience, is sometimes not validated by the modern western medical model.